 ‘They deface the monument of William of Wainfleet, Bishop likewise of Winchester, Lord Chancellor of England, and the magnificent founder of Magdalen College in Oxford, which monument in a grateful piety, being lately beautified by some that have or lately have had, relation to that foundation, made these rebels more eager upon it, to deface it, but while that college, the unparalleled example of his bounty, stands in despite of the malice of these inhuman rebels, William of Wainfleet cannot want a more lasting monument to transmit his memory to posterity.
 From hence they go into Queen Marie’s chapel, so called because in it she was married to King Philip of Spain; here they break the Communion table in pieces, and the velvet chair.’

 Radical Religious Thinking in the 1640s

 These actions may appear to be random acts of vandalism.
 However, they should be understood in the context of radical religious thinking prevalent amongst many who fought for Parliament.
-It must also be remembered that, on 8thSeptember 1641, the House of Commons had ordered many of these changes.
+It must also be remembered that, on 8thSeptember 1641, the House of Commons had ordered the cleansing of English churches.